charliehoward/NorthPoint-Installer/README.md

 Sets the default browser to either Google Chrome or Mozilla Firefox depending on what has been selected, or Firefox if both are selected.

-Can disable sleep and screen timeout if plugged into DC power.
+Will disable sleep and screen timeout if plugged into AC power.

 ### Changelog

+**Update 5.2023.01.30.2**

+That fixe worked so tied up check boxes and removed check box for sleep mode as who cares about carbon emissions.

 **Update 5.2023.01.30.1**